 - The quality of causal evidence presented in this study is high because it is a well-conducted randomized controlled trial.
 This means that we are confident that the estimated effects in this study are attributable to the intervention, and not to other factors.

-Features of Transitional Employment Training Demonstration
+Transitional Employment Training Demonstration

 The TETD operated from 1985 to 1987 and was designed to help SSI recipients with intellectual disabilities enter or reenter the workforce and hold competitive jobs.
 The service providers in each of the 13 U.S. metropolitan communities served by the eight competitively procured service providers offered five transitional employment services: (1) outreach to recruit study participants; (2) benefit protection waivers that ensured participants maintained SSI eligibility while receiving training; (3) placement in potentially permanent, competitive jobs; (4) on-the-job employability training and employment case management; and (5) post-employment placement case management and reemployment placements.
 Demonstration services lasted for up to 12 months.